 - What’s working for others that could work for me?

 These are the key questions to ask to dominate your niche, and I’m betting that Stephanie Le asked herself all of them at some point.

 The nature of niche blogs means that a quintessential niche post could vary dramatically depending on the niche.

-You may have a blog that teaches new realtors how to make their first sale, but don’t neglect to monitor your audience’s interests as it grows over time.
+For example, you may have a blog that teaches new realtors how to make their first sale.
+That’s an excellent niche topic.
+But don’t neglect to monitor your audience’s interests as they grow and change over time.
 You may discover that a large percentage of your readers are also interested in DIY home upgrades, which could lead to a post like “9 Simple DIY Home Upgrades That Can Increase the Value of Your Listings.”

-This is still relevant to your niche (it shows them how to increase the value of their listings), but it also hits on that newly discovered area of interest, DIY home upgrades.
+This is still relevant to your niche (it shows your readers how to increase the value of their listings), but it also hits on that newly discovered area of interest: DIY home upgrades.

 Blog Type #5: The Giver

 The Giver gives away incredible free bonus content with every post.